The Rail Factor

 “Since the government was taking away our land, we believed that we would be paid sufficient compensation which will help us in purchasing farmable land in the nearby areas.
 But we had to add money from our pockets to purchase new land,” says Habibullah Khan, a resident of Banihal.

-To excavate the tunnel in Pir Panchal Mountains, extensive blasts were carried out by the construction agency which left behind a lot of redundant material, mostly stones, which have been used in the construction of roads, resulting in their poor durability.
-The blasts have also caused deep cracks in the houses lying in the vicinity of the mountains with the locals alleging that the government provided them ‘meager compensation’ for carrying out repairs.
+To excavate the tunnel in the Pir Panchal Mountains, extensive blasts were carried out by the construction agency which left behind a lot of redundant material, mostly stones, which have been used in the construction of roads, resulting in their poor durability.
+The blasts have also caused deep cracks in the houses lying in the vicinity of the mountains with the locals alleging that the government provided them ‘meagre compensation’ for carrying out repairs.
 Most of the houses have been damaged beyond repair and almost all of them need to be rebuilt.
 The locals also allege that the sound of the blasts has also affected the hearing capability of some people in the area.

 LEAVE A REPLY